HXLStandard/hxl-showcase/README.md

    on your system, and enable PHP support in Apache.
 2. Clone the Blue Monster code from GitHub into your web directory of choice (e.g. /srv/www/blue/).
+3. Create the directory views/templates_c within the Blue Monster distro, and ensure that its permissions allow the web server user to write to it (e.g. 1777).
+4. Enable the php5 and rewrite modules in Apache2.
-3. (Optional) set up an Apache VHOST pointing to the www/ directory inside the Blue Monster distribution.
+5. (Optional) set up an Apache VHOST pointing to the www/ directory inside the Blue Monster distribution.
-4. Create a new PostgreSQL user (e.g. "blue").
+6. Create a new PostgreSQL user (e.g. "blue").
-5. Create a new PostgreSQL database (e.g. "blue"), and grant the "blue" user access to it.
+7. Create a new PostgreSQL database (e.g. "blue"), and grant the "blue" user access to it.
-6. Copy config/SAMPLE.database.php to config/database.php and fill in
+8. Copy config/SAMPLE.database.php to config/database.php and fill in
    your database connection information.
-7. Assuming that your current Ubuntu user has access to the blue database, change into database/ and run the setup-sample-db.sh shell script to set up a BlueMonster database.
+9. Assuming that your current Ubuntu user has access to the blue database, change into database/ and run the setup-sample-db.sh shell script to set up a BlueMonster database.